2025 Ride Closure Calendar for Tokyo Disneyland & DisneySea

 Parades, Shows & Characters

-- Let’s Party Gras! – Reopening TBD
+• Let’s Party Gras! – Return Date TBD

-The first four on that list are major.
+The first few on that list are major.
 To the point that we’d encourage you to shift your travel dates, if at all possible, so you don’t miss those attractions.
 All of those rides are either exclusive to Tokyo Disney Resort or unlike their counterparts in the U.S. parks to the point that they’re essentially new experiences.

 Tokyo DisneySea